These recipies are simple and have agreeable strong tastes.

 23. Grease the 3 loaf pans with a little butter.
 Nonstick pans don't really work, and butter lets any pan work whether it is nonstick or not.

-24. Split it into 3 equal parts and put them in three bread loaf pans.
+24. Split it into equal-sized loaves and put them in loaf pans.
 Your hands are better at estimating the weight than your eyeballs are at estimating the size.
-Use the kitchen scale to make sure they are equal.
-Try to have it smooth on top.
+Use the kitchen scale to redistribute bits of dough, tucked underneath, until they are about equal.
+Try to have it smooth on top with no huge bubbles.

 25. Wash the bowl.